ewenchou/ewenchou.github.io/_drafts/ask-for-stocks.md

 # Convert string to decimal number, get the absolute value, and round to one decimal place
 change = round(abs(decimal.Decimal(change)), 1)

-# Check if there is a non-zero change
 if change == 0:
     spoken_change = "is trading at"
 else: